akkeris/controller-api/docs/API-Reference.md

 ## Releases

 Releasing a slug (or build) will immediately place the new image on all targeted app servers and restart the app in a rolling fashion to prevent downtime.
 The provided slug or build must be already built through the``/apps/{appname}/builds``end point.
 Note that releases may occur automatically if auto build and deploys are set.
 In addition, releases to downstream pipelined applications are not allowed and will result in a 422 error code if a release is attempted.
+Note that in a release the `state` represents the release status checks combined state, the `status` field represents whether the release was successfully deployed.

 ### Create a New Release